Financial Aid and Financial Aid Programs

-Endowed Scholarships are awarded as part of the financial planning review for each applicant and may be awarded to a student as a portion of their institutional scholarship offer.
+Endowed Scholarships are awarded as part of the financial aid review for each applicant and may be awarded to a student as a portion of their institutional scholarship offer.
 These scholarships may be based on specific criteria.
 Unless otherwise stated, recipients are selected during the admission process or through a review of current student records.
 Funds for endowed scholarships come from the generosity of many individuals, families and organizations.
 Click here for a list of endowed scholarships.

 Gift Supported and Annual Fund Scholarships

 These gifts are awarded from funds donated each year for the purpose of providing assistance to students.
 Recipients are selected through the financial aid review process, and these scholarships may be awarded to a student as a portion of their institutional scholarship offer.
 Click here for a list of current scholarships.

 Davis & Elkins participates in the William D. Ford Federal Direct Loan Program allowing students to utilize Direct Subsidized/Unsubsidized Stafford Loans and Parent PLUS Loans based upon their eligibility as determined by the results of their FAFSA.
 Additionally, the College participates in the Federal Perkins Loan program (program expiration 2017-2018).
-The Financial Planning Office also maintains a listing of recommend private student loan lenders.
+The Office of Financial Aid also maintains a listing of recommend private student loan lenders.